ADVANCED LIGHTING NINJA

 What is a studio without light stands? 🙄 Every studio needs light stands, brackets, and umbrella softboxes.
 But as to which type of softbox should you get?
 There are all sorts of shapes and sizes, it really depends on your shooting style.
 For the starters, I will recommend an 80cm octagon with grid plus smaller beehive softbox

-If you have gone through the previous guides in this series, you should be familiar enough on setting up a single light.
+If you have gone through the previous guides in this series, you should be familiar enough with setting up a single light.
 But now that it comes to a studio setting, how do we do it?
 How do we setup and deal with multiple lights?

 4 POINT LIGHTING